top of page

 SPF Sunscreens and Cosmetic Regulation

-Awareness about the risks of sun exposure is increasing, leading to a significant change in skin protection habits.
-Now, more than ever, the population opts for sunscreens with a high sun protection factor (SPF) not only during the summer but throughout the year.
+Awareness about the risks of sun exposure is on the rise, leading to a significant change in skin protection habits.
+Now, more than ever, people are opting for sunscreens with a high sun protection factor (SPF) not only during the summer but all year round.

 Cosmetic Regulation